Isaac Backus: Early life

+Career

 In 1764, Isaac Backus joined John Brown, Nicholas Brown, William Ellery, Stephen Hopkins, James Manning, Ezra Stiles, Samuel Stillman, Morgan Edwards and several others as an original fellow or trustee for the chartering of the College in the English Colony of Rhode Island and Providence Plantations (the original name for Brown University), the first Baptist school of higher learning.

 Backus published a large number of tracts and a 3-volume history of the Baptist denomination.
 His two major concerns are reflected in these works: unification of the Separate Baptists and the struggle against religious taxation as part of efforts to achieve religious freedom.
 Throughout his professional career Backus travelled extensively in New England, helping to organize churches and settle disputes among various Baptist groups.
 The Warren Baptist Association was established in 1767; Backus was a member of the Grievance Committee formed to work toward elimination of persecution by civil authorities.
 As an agent of the Committee he worked to keep the issue of separation of church and state before the general public; and in 1774 he travelled to Philadelphia with other Baptists to seek assistance from the First Continental Congress.

 In his later years, Backus continued to be a spokesman for Baptists.
 He argued for ratification of the U.S. Constitution in 1790, convinced that in effect it stood for separation of church and state by prohibiting any religious test for officeholders.
 In 1796 he published the third volume of his History, and in 1803 an Abridgement.
 Backus died in Middleborough, November 20, 1806.